bxdoan/bxdoan/README.md

 <div align="center">

-> It is never too late to be what you might have been.
+> Whatever the mind of man can conceive and believe, it can achieve.

-> — George Eliot —
+> — Napoleon Hill —

 </div>